-Veganuary might nearly be over, but if you’ve enjoyed trying the plant-based diet on for size and think you might like to continue, the chances are you’re on the lookout for new vegan recipes.
+Veganuary is here!
+So, the chances are you’re on the lookout for new vegan recipes.
 While I’m not a vegan, a lot of my meals and snacks are vegan-friendly, and if you’ve read my book Eat Beautiful, you’ll know that it’s packed with plant-based recipe ideas.
 At this time of year, I love warming spicy soups, and this spicy noodle soup with tofu is one of my favourites.
 It’s a great skin-boosting recipe, too.

 Vegan Recipes: Spicy Noodle Soup with Tofu

 610 calories per serving

 250ml vegetable stock

 8 sugar snap peas, halved

 150g fresh tofu, cut into 2.5cm squares and dried on kitchen paper

 FOR THE SPICE PASTE

 2cm knob of fresh root ginger, peeled and grated

 2 lemongrass stalks (outer leaves removed), chopped